wafy80/acestream-scraper/wiki/Usage.md

 - **Rescrape Interval**: How often to automatically check for new channels
 - **Acexy Status**: View the status of the Acexy proxy (if enabled)
 - **Acestream Engine Status**: View the status of the Acestream Engine
+- **WARP Status**: View and manage Cloudflare WARP connection (if enabled)

+### WARP Management

+If Cloudflare WARP is enabled in your container, you can manage it through the Configuration page:

+#### WARP Status

+- View connection status (Connected, Running but Not Connected, Not Running)
+- See your current connection mode (WARP, DoT, Proxy, Off)
+- Check your account type (Free, Premium, Team)
+- View your public IP address through WARP

+#### WARP Controls

+- Connect/Disconnect from WARP
+- Change WARP mode (WARP, DoT, Proxy, Off)
+- Register a license key for WARP+ or Team accounts

+#### WARP Connection Details

+When connected to WARP, detailed Cloudflare trace information is available showing:
+- WARP connection status
+- Current IP address and location
+- Cloudflare datacenter handling your connection
+- Connection protocol details
+- Server information

 ## M3U Playlist